Emergency Dentistry Spring

 • Emergency exam: After you arrive, Dr. Kuykendall will perform an emergency exam to confirm the source of your symptoms.
 This process may involve digital X-rays if the problem is not easily visible.

-• Get the care you need: Whether you need dental fillings, crowns, root canal therapy, tooth extraction, or another service to resolve your dental emergency, we will work as quickly as possible to provide you comfortable and personalized care.
+• Get the care you need: Whether you need dental fillings, crowns, root canal therapy, tooth extraction, or another service to resolve your dental emergency, we will work as quickly as possible to provide you with comfortable and personalized care.

 The Most Common Dental Emergencies